Skip Navigation

 Annotation: This handout provides information about services offered by Children’s Dental Services (CDS), a program that offers full-spectrum preventive and restorative oral health care to families at Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) centers and 500 other locations across Minnesota.
 The handout also discusses why oral health care during infancy, early childhood, and pregnancy is important and the safety of receiving oral health care during pregnancy.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Dental care, Families, Health insurance, Infants, Low income groups, Minnesota, Oral health, Pregnant women, State programs, WIC program, Young children
+Keywords: Families, Health insurance, Infants, Low income groups, Minnesota, Oral health, Oral health care, Pregnant women, State programs, WIC program, Young children

 Children's Dental Health Project.
 2016–.
 EndCavities.
 Washington, DC: Children's Dental Health Project, multiple items.